Scientific Name

 Description

-- One of the beautiful medium size non-venomous snakes.
+- One of the beautiful non-venomous snakes.

-- Smooth scales with chain-like pattern.
+- Smooth scales with chain-like patterns.

 - Tame with regular handling, and they seldom bite.